Baron Lawrence

-Baron Lawrence, of the Punjab and of Grateley in the County of Southampton, is a title in the Peerage of the United Kingdom.
+Baron Lawrence, of the Punjab and of Grateley in the County of Southampton, was a title in the Peerage of the United Kingdom.
 It was created in 1869 for Sir John Lawrence, 1st Baronet, the former Viceroy of India.

-He had already been created a Baronet, in 1858.
-His son, the second Baron, served in the Conservative administrations of Lord Salisbury and Arthur Balfour as a government whip from 1895 to 1905. the titles are held by his great-grandson, the fifth Baron, who succeeded his father in 1968.
+Lawrence had already been created a Baronet, in 1858.
+His son, the second Baron, served in the Conservative administrations of Lord Salisbury and Arthur Balfour as a government whip from 1895 to 1905.
+The title became extinct on the death of the fifth Baron on 14 August 2023.

 Two other members of the Lawrence family may also be mentioned.
-Sir Henry Montgomery Lawrence was the elder brother of the first Baron Lawrence.
+Sir Henry Lawrence, a military officer and administrator in British India, was the elder brother of the first Baron Lawrence.
 Charles Lawrence, 1st Baron Lawrence of Kingsgate, was a younger son of the first Baron.